Total Mobility Project Voucher funding requests = $62,339,967.

 Shasta Gaughen (Pala Band of Mission Indians)

-Orval Elliott (Hopland Band of Pomo Indians)
+Orval Elliott Jr. (Hopland Band of Pomo Indians)

 Moderator: